sathyaram/fridgify/planning/UserStories.md

 ## User Stories
 - User enters website
+- User sees add Item (+), the title and a lightbulb icon at top
-- User sees visual refridgerator open
+- User sees visual of refridgerator in center of page
-- User is able to see layout of fridge
+- User opens fridge
-- User sees top menu bar with name, Item create button
+- Within inside of fridge, there are 10 categories the user may choose from
+- Within inside of backdoor, there is a list of all the items within a/the selected category
-- User creates Item for fridge - Name, Exp.
-Date fields are filled
+- User may create Item for fridge - Name, Quantity, Expiration, Category fields must be filled after clicking (+)
 - User sees homepage populate with Item immediately
-- User is able to browse sections of fridge
+- User is able to browse categories of fridge by clicking on them
-- When User hovers over section, a popup/model appears which shows a list of the Items in that part of fridge
-- User is able to update Name/Exp.
-Date of Item
+- User is able to update Name, Quantity, Expiration of Item
 - User is able to delete an Item